A unique learning experience, rich in interdisciplinary content and academic activities and field-related work

 The course questions analytical and conceptual tools used to understand and explain political movements and parties in the Arab world.
 Concepts such as class, kin and tribe, sect, civil society, and informal politics are critically examined and assessed.
 Students deal with theoretical and empirical questions that are central to understanding political movements and groups in the Arab world.
 They will also look into the different examples of mobilisation (tactics, methods and tools) with practical exercises related to campaigning strategies.

-The third thematic section aims to explore the notion of political change against the backdrop of the so-called ‘Arab Spring’ of 2011.
+The fourth thematic section aims to explore the notion of political change against the backdrop of the so-called ‘Arab Spring’ of 2011.
 By looking into this series of events and comparing it to periods of political transition in other contexts, students will gain a better idea about how (un)helpful the concept of political change can really be to evaluate the developments in the Arab World in recent years.
 Once this basic framework has been posited, attention will be paid to key themes in contemporary Arab studies: state formation, regime type, authoritarianism and citizenship.
 This is done with the aim of providing further contextual background and conceptual tools to course participants.

 This course examines the factors and processes that hinder the development of effective democracies in the Arab World.
 It looks into the political effects of liberalisation and how economical structures (rent, interests and corruption) and security agencies can slow or reverse democratic change.